shreevatsa/impu/prosemirror/README.md

 - Schema: What can the document's structure be?
 E.g. "a document is a bunch of headings each followed by paragraphs and blockquotes; a paragraph can contain text that can be bold and/or italic", etc. ProseMirror already comes with a few schema you can use as examples, including "the set of documents expressible in Markdown".

 - State: The actual state of the editor.
-(What the document contains, where the cursor is, what is selected, etc.) The content must match the schema.
+(What the document contains, where the cursor is, what is selected, etc.) The content must (will) match the schema.

 - View: What the user actually sees (and interacts with), in their browser.